Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/domain-federated-domain-but-user-user-contoso-com-not-known-office-365.md

 ---
-title: The domain is a federated domain but the user <User>@contoso.com is not known by Office 365
+title: The domain is a federated domain but the user <User>@contoso.com isn't known by Office 365
 author: bradhugh
 ms.author: bradhugh
 manager: tpolitis